neatphar/Xcessible/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

-- Hat tip to anyone whose code was used
+- NAID Assistive Technologies
-- Inspiration
+- iHub
-- References
+- Sprints